LLM monitoring: Why your AI can be up while completely failing

 Sample random AI outputs daily.
 Have someone who understands the task evaluate them.
 Does this response actually help?
 Would you use this yourself?
 Is anything factually wrong?

 Industry research on LLM evaluation confirms that human review remains the gold standard for quality assessment.
-Automated metrics complement it, they do not replace it.
+By end of 2026, evaluation platforms will evolve from niche utilities into core infrastructure, moving toward multi-agent evaluations that simulate dynamic interactions.
+Automated metrics complement human review, they don’t replace it.

 For technical monitoring, track token-level latency (how fast the model generates), model-level throughput (batch performance), and application-level response time (what users experience).
-Tribe AI’s analysis of enterprise LLM deployments shows all three matter because they fail independently.
+Langfuse, the most-used open-source LLM observability tool with 7M+ monthly SDK installs and 8,000+ monthly active self-hosted instances, shows all three matter because they fail independently.

 Cost tracking becomes critical in production.
+Helicone, which has processed over 2 billion LLM interactions, maintains a 300+ model cost database and provides built-in caching that reduces API costs 20-30%.
 Modern LLM observability platforms track token consumption at the request level, letting you spot expensive prompts and inefficient API usage before the bill arrives.

 Set up graduated thresholds rather than binary alerts.
 Warning at 70% of your critical threshold.
 Alert at 90%.
 Critical escalation at 100%.
 This gives you time to investigate before users are affected.